Australian administrative law: Judicial remedies

-At common law, the traditional remedies are the prerogative writs, referred to as "constitutional writs" in the exercise of federal judicial power, – principally certiorari, prohibition, and mandamus,John Fairfax & Sons Ltd v Australian Telecommunications Commission [1977] NSWLR 400 LawCite records. and the former equitable remedies, declarations and injunctions.
+At common law, the traditional remedies are the prerogative writs, referred to as "constitutional writs" in the exercise of federal judicial power, – principally certiorari, prohibition, and mandamus, and the former equitable remedies, declarations and injunctions.

 Certiorari is granted either on two grounds: error of law on face of the record or jurisdictional error.
 Certiorari can only be granted if it is "possible to identify a decision which has a discernible or apparent legal effect upon rights".
 Certiorari may also be granted to correct errors of law that can be established on the face of the record.
 "The record" includes documents that initiate proceedings, pleadings of the parties, ultimate order in the proceedings etc. However, it does not include transcripts of proceedings, exhibits, or the reasons given for decisions, unless the tribunal chooses to incorporate reasons.

 Mandamus is granted by a superior court to command the fulfilment of a duty of a public nature that remains unperformed and for which no other specific legal remedy is available.

 The main statutory remedies are those available at the federal level under the Administrative Decisions (Judicial Review) Act 1977 (Cth), or under similar judicial review legislation at the State level in Victoria, Queensland, Tasmania, and the Australian Capital Territory. ' s 75(v) of the Constitution entrenches the jurisdiction of the High Court in relation to matters where mandamus, prohibition and injunction are claimed against an officer of the Commonwealth.